Skip to content

 Common Versus Proper Nouns

-When it comes to understanding the English language, one of the fundamental concepts to grasp is the difference between common and proper nouns.
-Nouns are words that represent a person, place, thing, or idea.
-Common nouns are general names for people, places, or things, while proper nouns are specific names for them.
+When it comes to grammar, one of the fundamental concepts to understand is the difference between common and proper nouns.
+Nouns are words that represent people, places, things, or ideas.
+Common nouns refer to general items, while proper nouns are specific and always capitalized.

 common versus proper nouns